-A non-revolving credit facility (the "junior facility"), made available during the acquisition period, of up to \$50.2 million, bearing interest at 1.0% per annum, and due the earlier of November 1, 2027 and substantial completion of the project.
+A non-revolving credit facility (the "junior facility"), made available during the acquisition period, of up to \$50 million, bearing interest at 1.0% per annum, and due the earlier of November 1, 2027 and substantial completion of the project.
+Upon completing the acquisitions, the junior facility will be converted to a term loan bearing interest at the same rate.